dereuromark/media-embed/docs/README.md

 ```

 The cache stores the generated provider domain index under an internal key.
 It is invalidated automatically when providers change.
 The `cacheTtl` argument controls how long persistent caches may retain the index.
 The built-in `ArrayCache` honors TTL values and can store `null` values.
+The internal key includes a hash of the provider definitions, so persistent caches do not reuse stale indexes after provider data changes.

 ### oEmbed Discovery